flespi-software/flespi_pipeline/autostart/README.rst

 1.3 **systemd** is the init system for the most recent distributions featured here:

-* Debian 7 and Debian 8
+* Debian 7 and newer
 * Ubuntu 15.04 and newer
 * CentOS 7